bertvv/linux-network-troubleshooting/network-access-layer.md

-# Physical and data link layer
+# Physical and Network Access layer

 In this phase, we check the network hardware, specifically network cables and ports.